underscoreio/shapeless-guide/src/pages/ops/init-last.md

 `shapeless.ops.hlist.Init` and
 `shapeless.ops.hlist.Last`.
 `Coproduct` has similar methods and type classes.
-These serve as perfect simple examples of the ops pattern.
+These serve as perfect examples of the ops pattern.
 Here are simplified definitions of the extension methods:

 ```scala